Colt/js_morning_lab/lab.md

 `var inputString = "building"`

 ##filterLongWords.js
 Hardcode an array of words.
-Have a variable maxLength, push words that are less than the maxLength into a new array, and console.log that.
+Hardocde another variable called `maxLength`.
+Set it equal to 5, to start.
+Push words that are less than the maxLength into a new array, and console.log the new array.

 ##pluralizer.js